GRFU Safeguarding Manager (NORTH): Emma Jones

 Safeguarding training is available for both Club Safeguarding Officers and for any coach or volunteer working with children.

-The Play it Safe Course is designed for club coaches and volunteers working with children.
+Play It Safe Course - designed for club coaches and volunteers working with children.
 This is a three-hour course designed to:

 - Identify best practices